 Published on August 16, 2023

-Inflammation can go unnoticed and be very damaging long term – Measure your inflammation markers and save 15% now through Sunday
+Inflammation can go unnoticed and be very damaging long term – Measure your inflammation markers today

 - When unresolved, the following initial injuries can lead to chronic, low-level inflammation: microbial invasions, physical injuries (internal and external), diet-induced, oxidative stress-induced, surgery-induced, drug-induced (cancer drugs in particular), and sensor-induced (physical, emotional, environmental)